Sanpei Shirato

 Noboru Okamoto (岡本 登, Okamoto Noboru), known by the pen name Sanpei Shirato (白土 三平, Shirato Sanpei), was a Japanese manga artist and essayist known for his social criticism as well as the realism of his drawing style and the characters in his scenarios.
-He was considered a pioneer of the controversial gekiga genre of adult-oriented manga.
+He is considered a pioneer of the controversial gekiga genre of adult-oriented manga.

 The son of the Japanese proletarian painter Toki Okamoto, his dream to become an artist equal with his father started when he became a kamishibai artist.
 He is also known for his work published in the early issues of the manga anthology magazine Garo in 1964, which he began publishing so as to serialize his comic Kamui.